 Fashion Journal asked all the important questions to the Creative Director and Founder of Misha Collection, Michelle Aznavorian and we know you're dying for the answers.
-Check out their interview with our beloved past student below:
+Check out their interview with our beloved Fashion Business alum below:

 From the ground up.